CharlesStockman/scripts_for_installing_funtoo/baseInstall/README.md

 >> * chroot

 5. Run the scripts that handle post Chroot
-> * From the home directory of root: git clone https://github.com/CharlesStockman/scripts_for_installing_funtoo.git
 > * ( mkdir $HOME/scripts ; cd $HOME/scripts ; sh ./postChroot.sh )

 > * The scripts will perform the following